Marius-brt/PhpMyAdmin-Dark-theme/README.md

 ## 📩 Installation

-1. Clone or download the .git
+1. Clone or download the git
-2. Go to the PhpMyAdmin files (C:\wamp64\apps\phpmyadmin4.8.4 for Wamp) then go to the `themes` folder and add here the `pma-dark-theme` folder of the .git
+2. Go to the PhpMyAdmin files (C:\wamp64\apps\phpmyadmin4.8.4 for Wamp) then go to the `themes` folder and add here the `pma-dark-theme` folder of the git
 3. Select the theme on the home page

 ## 🤔 Support